TabeaSonnenschein/TranspHealthScenarioABM/README.md

 ---

 *Thank you for using this ABM script!
-We hope it proves insightful for urban mobility and air-quality research.*
+We hope it proves insightful for urban transport scenario analysis and air-quality research.*